opensoldat/polyworks/pwinstall/ReadMe.txt

 - properties window shows element name of scenery when single scenery is selected
 - disabled recent files when empty
 - creating something sets that layer to visible if it is not
-- can only colour polys/scenery when visible
+- can only color polys/scenery when visible
 - experimental textured quad function
 - pressing F1 or the ? button opens the help file
 - turned off vsync